anadon/sfs-settings/docs/source/examples/web_application.rst

 Web Application Example
 =======================

-This example shows how to use python-settings in a Flask web application.
+This example shows how to use sfs-settings in a Flask web application.

 Project Structure
 -----------------